michaeldruzhinin/SimpsonsClassification/README.md

 # SimpsonsDetection
-Detection of Simpson TV series characters
+Detection and classification of Simpson TV series characters by using CNN